jburrows82/llmcord/README.md

 - Reddit API also has rate limits.
 Processing many Reddit URLs quickly might lead to temporary throttling.

 - General URL fetching uses `httpx` and `BeautifulSoup4`.
 It might fail on complex JavaScript-heavy sites or sites with strong anti-scraping measures.
 Content extraction focuses on main text areas and might miss some information or include unwanted elements.
+Content from general URLs fetched via SearXNG grounding has a configurable length limit (`searxng_url_content_max_length`).

 - Google Lens processing uses SerpAPI.
 Ensure you have valid SerpAPI keys configured.

+- PDF text extraction for non-Gemini models is done using `pypdfium2`.

-- **Rate Limit Handling:** The bot uses SQLite databases (in the `ratelimit_dbs/` folder at the project root) to track rate-limited API keys (LLM & SerpAPI).
-Keys are put on a 24-hour cooldown.
-This cooldown state persists even if the bot restarts (tracked via `last_reset_timestamp.txt` at the project root).
-If all keys for a service become rate-limited, the cooldown is reset for that service.
-Error messages are only sent to Discord if all keys fail for a request.
-Ensure `ratelimit_dbs/` and `last_reset_timestamp.txt` are added to your `.gitignore` if you manage your deployment with git.
+- **Rate Limit Handling & User Preferences:** The bot uses SQLite databases (in the `ratelimit_dbs/` folder) and JSON files (e.g., `user_model_prefs.json`) at the project root.
+Ensure these (and `last_reset_timestamp.txt`) are added to your `.gitignore` if you manage your deployment with git.

 - PRs are welcome :)